ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 - the resources are for you to do MOJ work
 - protect the resources at all times, to help prevent unacceptable use
-- if the use would cause problems, upset, or embarrassment, it's probably not acceptable
+- if the use would cause problems, upset, offence, or embarrassment, it's probably not acceptable
-- context is important: remember that security risks can increase when working outside your normal workplace
+- context is important.
+Security risks can increase when working outside your normal workplace
-- be aware that your use of resources is monitored and that as part of an investigation into a security incident, IT forensic techniques might be used to capture evidence
+- be aware that your use of resources is monitored.
+During an investigation into a security incident, IT forensic techniques capture evidence
-- if you have any doubt about whether something is acceptable, ask for clarification or permission first
+- if you're not sure if something is acceptable, ask for help first
 - above all, if you think there is a problem, [report it](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/) or ask for help

 The way you use IT is important, because it indicates your approach to work, and can be taken into account when assessing your behaviour and performance.